Rural Clinic Offers Respite For Priced Out Zimbabwean Patients - UrduPoint

 Many others make the trip to Mount Darwin, a small village in the parched countryside about 200 kilometres (125 miles) north of the capital and home to the Karanda Mission Hospital.

-"I lost all hope of having my aunt treated in Harare, after we were asked to bring water for her to drink and bathe as well as to flush the toilet," says a SUV-driving man, who gave his name as Gunira.
+"I lost all hope of having my aunt treated in Harare after we were asked to bring water for her to drink and bathe as well as to flush the toilet," says an SUV-driving man, who gave his name as Gunira.

 After a three-hour drive, nurses assist the aunt to move from the vehicle to a stretcher and take her inside the building.